const-ae/lemur/README.md

 <img src="man/figures/README-lemur_umap-1.png" width="100%" />

-The `test_de` function takes a `lemur_fit_obj` and returns a matrix for all genes and cells containing the difference between two conditions specified in the `contrast`.
-Note that `lemur` implements the notation for contrasts.
-Instead of providing a contrast vector or providing the design matrix column names, you provide for each *condition* the expected levels and `lemur` automatically calculates the contrast vector.
+The `test_de` function takes a `lemur_fit_obj` and returns with a new assay `"DE"` with the predicted difference between two conditions specified in the `contrast`.
+Note that `lemur` implements a special notation for contrasts.
+Instead of providing a contrast vector or design matrix column names, you provide for each *condition* the levels and `lemur` automatically forms the contrast vector.
+This makes the contrast more readable.

 ``` r
 fit <- test_de(fit, contrast = cond(condition = "panobinostat") - cond(condition = "ctrl"))